Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` The formation from `DATA/MISSIONS/formations.ini`.
     1. `STRING` Multiple subsequent entries possible.
 The `MsnNpc` names of ships to add to this formation, in that order.

+- `SetPriority` Sets the priority for all following objectives.
+    1. `Normal|Always_Execute` Whether the objectives can be paused by fights, or are enforced to ignore any disturbances.

 ## `[Dialog]`

 Dialogs are a shortcut to defining multiple `Act_SendComm` or `Act_EtherComm` for complex dialogs.